 A recipient of an Excelsior Scholarship is eligible to receive award payments for not more than two years of full-time undergraduate study in a program leading to an associate's degree or four years of full-time undergraduate study, or five years if the program of study normally requires five years, in a program leading to a bachelor's degree.

 To receive payments each subsequent year (after the initial application year), Excelsior Scholarship recipient must annually complete the Free Application for Federal Student Aid (FAFSA) and the TAP-on-The-Web Application each year.

 HOW TO APPLY

-The deadline for the Excelsior Scholarship application for the spring 2018 semester has passed.
-Submit your email at https://www.hesc.ny.gov/pay-for-college/financial-aid/types-of-financial-aid/nys-grants-scholarships-awards/the-excelsior-scholarship.html if you would like to be notified when the application becomes available.
+The deadline for the Excelsior Scholarship application for the 2018-2019 academic year has passed.
+Please check the HESC website at www.hesc.ny.gov for updates of when the application becomes available.